renlulu/ZRC/zrcs/zrc-2.md

 ## III.
 Motivation

-A standard for utility tokens can serve as an interface for game creators to create kitties, cards or weapons; by institutions to create certifications, diplomas and identifications.
-Generally, NFTs can be used to represent unique and rare assets as tokens.
+A standard for utility tokens can serve for performing an ICO, during which a company issues a certain number of tokens that are sold to the community.
+The owners of the token are granted a specific right in the usage of the company’s products.
+This approach helps a company gain funding without losing its independence.

 ## IV.
 Specification